Package 'ecpdist'

 ecp_kmoment_cond(x = 0, k = 1, lambda = .1, gamma = .5, phi = - .2)

-Mean residual life function
+Mean residual life function of the ecp distribution

 Description